mariomenjr/mariomenjr/content/about/index.en.md

 I work building software to automate and streamline industrial processes, generally in C# and JavaScript.
 I also dedicate a good amount of time to read history, watch documentaries, and walk.

 In terms of education, I hold a Bachelor's degree in Computer Science from **Western Governors University**.
-My first exposure to these science happened back in my country at the **Instituto Técnico Ricaldone**.
+My first exposure to this science happened back in my country at the **Instituto Técnico Ricaldone**.

 Most of the content you'll find in this page is the direct result of my learning journey, I generally write it for myself.
 I thought it was a good idea to make it available to the public in case it helps.